 Volunteer Neil Santos created a milfoil snorkel team in 2016 in response to the variable milfoil infestation on Pawtuckaway Lake.
 Since then, for his work he has received the Cox Conserves Hero Award and his team has grown to include several certified milfoil SCUBA divers, all volunteers.
 Because the work of this team has developed a very specific purpose and its focus remains on milfoil, Neil’s mission has expanded beyond weed watching.

-For that reason, the PLIA decided to create a separate program, emerging from our Weed Watcher Program, called the Milfoil Management Program.
+For that reason, the PLIA decided to create a separate program, emerging from our Weed Watcher Program, called the Milfoil Team.
 Neil, naturally, is its Chair and will conduct operations.
 From time to time he will provide updates on the progress of his program’s search, mark, and destroy objectives.
 The Team is continuing to search primarily in the South Channel for additional milfoil.

 When a team of snorkeling or SCUBA divers is busy underwater, they are accompanied by another team on the lake’s surface, in kayaks, canoes, or other small water craft.
 These volunteers provide support for the divers to assist them in their work and to keep them safe from boat traffic.
 Diver Down flags, high visibility vests, and other equipment are important tools for effective and safe search and remove efforts.

 From his extensive experience with milfoil infestations on Pawtuckaway and his training in invasive aquatic species, Neil has developed a guide to Variable Milfoil in Pawtuckaway Lake.
 In it he provides valuable information about this invasive plant, what the PLIA is doing to control it, and what members of the public can do to help him and his team in their efforts to eradicate this pest from Pawtuckaway.
 We encourage you to read this highly informative and helpful guide here.